| Donors and Fund-raisers The government's HK$1 billion Matching Grant Scheme was launched

 the Matching Grant Scheme eventually saw them raise more than HK$12

+million.
 The in-house Give to UST program and Alumni-Giving Fund saw staff,

 faculty, students and alumni rally to the University cause, making